 Winters in Afghanistan are chilly, with an average temperature of 30 degrees Fahrenheit in January, frequently with freezing nights, and with probable temperatures of -4 to -13 degrees Fahrenheit.
 Snowfalls are common and sometimes heavy throughout the country.
 Kabul, Afghanistan’s capital, is about 6000 feet above sea level.
 Therefore, it gets somewhat moderate winters, but other areas can be quite concerning.
 In the winter, there are periodic dust storms and strong cold northern winds.
 The northern province is bitterly cold around this time (November), with nighttime lows of -10 degrees F. However, before March, it will be significantly colder.

-A Conflicting Need for Winter in Afghanistan
+A Conflicting Need during Winter in Afghanistan

 Locals have an urgent need for colder winters in Afghanistan, but they can also be detrimental.
 Let me explain.
 See, droughts have been a regular occurrence in Afghanistan since the 1990s.
 Afghanistan produces very little food and with incredibly high amounts of checkpoints and Taliban-controlled borders, they have made imports and exports extremely difficult.
 Afghanistan’s winter snow is desperately needed because knowing how much snow there is in the mountains might give you an idea of how much water will be available for crops in the coming summer.